NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 Each of the two services will then be exposed to clients through a gRPC interface.

-If you're not familiar with Rust's Workspaces or gRPC, don't worry — we'll introduce them in the following.
+If you're not familiar with Rust's workspaces or gRPC, don't worry — we'll introduce them in the following.

 In the next sections, we'll go through the high-level implementation of the `arithmetic-workspace`, the `algebraic-server`, the `geometric-server`, and the clients that will consume the services.

 We don't want to overwhelm you with too much code, so we'll keep the snippets simple and focus on the core concepts of the architecture.

-## Rust's Workspaces: the `arithmetic-workspace`
+## Rust's workspaces: the `arithmetic-workspace`

-A workspace is a feature of Cargo — the Rust's package manager — that allows you to manage multiple packages that are part of the same project.
+A [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) is a feature of Cargo — the Rust's package manager — that allows you to manage multiple packages that are part of the same project.<br>
 Each package in a workspace is called a _member_ of the workspace and is built as a separate crate, but all members share the same `Cargo.lock` file and `target`folder.

 The `arithmetic-workspace` from our toy project is a perfect example of a module that can benefit from being structured as a workspace,